simble-app/tacos/README.md

 $ mix tacos.setup
 ```

-Now configure tacos in your `config/*.exs` files, configure where to find tacos.
+Optionally, you can configure tacos in your `config/*.exs` files, configure where to find tacos.

 ```elixir
 # Ex.
 Configuration for the test environment